pdxdave/aws_cantrill/004_aws_fundamentals/010_cloudwatch.md

         1. cpu utilization
         2. network in/out
     * a metric is not for a specific server. it might be receiving data from lots of EC2 instances.
 We need a way of identifying which things log data.
+5. Datapoints.
+Let's say we have a metric called ```cpu utilization```.
+Everytime any server measures its utilization